nixworks/public/news/2012/03/15/README.md

 ##### Prime Minister
 ### [The Prime Minister of New Zealand John Key announces a cut of 2000 positions in the public service. ](/news/2012/03/15/the-prime-minister-of-new-zealand-john-key-announces-a-cut-of-2000-positions-in-the-public-service.md)
-_Context: John Key, public service, Prime Minister_
+_Context: public service, Prime Minister, John Key_

 ##### Bo Xilai
 ### [Bo Xilai is replaced as the Communist Party boss in the city of Chongqing by 3rd Vice Premier Zhang Dejiang as a result of an ideological dispute. ](/news/2012/03/15/bo-xilai-is-replaced-as-the-communist-party-boss-in-the-city-of-chongqing-by-3rd-vice-premier-zhang-dejiang-as-a-result-of-an-ideological-di.md)
-_Context: Chongqing, Zhang Dejiang, Vice Premier, Communist Party of China, Bo Xilai_
+_Context: Chongqing, Bo Xilai, Zhang Dejiang, Communist Party of China, Vice Premier_

 ##### Wen Jiabao
 ### [Chinese Premier Wen Jiabao says the Dalai Lama is responsible for ongoing self-immolations by Tibetan monks. ](/news/2012/03/15/chinese-premier-wen-jiabao-says-the-dalai-lama-is-responsible-for-ongoing-self-immolations-by-tibetan-monks.md)